-I personally put a great deal of thought into my themes and there are some themes, like betrayal, bullying, survival and loneliness, that resonate with me particularly.
+I personally put a great deal of thought into my themes and there are some themes, like betrayal, bullying, survival, and loneliness, that resonate with me particularly.

 I have explored those several times both in non-fiction and fiction.
-To learn more about choosing your story theme click here.

-BULLYING, JEALOUSY AND ISOLATION
+BULLYING, JEALOUSY, AND ISOLATION

-You can see how I worked with the theme of bullying, jealousy and isolation in my children’s story ‘The Tree Hugger.’
+You can see how I worked with the theme of bullying, jealousy, and isolation in my children’s story ‘The Tree Hugger.’